Find out about research centres, groups and clusters at Sheffield University Management School

 Academics in this centre focus on regional economic development, tackling the informal economy and advancing knowledge on the practices of entrepreneurship, especially in marginalised populations.

-Work, Organisation and Employment Relations Research Centre (WOERRC): WOERRC comprises researchers from across the school and the Faculty of Social Science who have interests relating to work, employment and the labour market.
+Centre for Decent Work (CDW): CDW comprises researchers from across the school and the Faculty of Social Science who have interests relating to work, employment and the labour market.

 Centre for Research into Accounting and Finance in Context (CRAFiC): CRAFiC has emerged from the Accounting and Financial Management research group.
 It seeks to encourage and conduct research into the ways that accounting and finance are constituted and help to constitute the broader context and institutions in which accounting and finance exist, as well as their technical qualities.
 By encouraging this research, members seek to understand the experience of accounting and finance from the point of view of everyone affected by related decisions - not simply the decision makers.
 CRAFiC seeks to mobilise accounting and finance scholarship in order to build a fair and sustainable society.